 In this second example we’re going to take a block of solid uniform color and extend the color.

-Burn a patch of uniform color, but make sure to vary the length of the lines a little so the bottom edge isn’t even.
+Obviously the first thing is to burn a patch of uniform color, but make sure to vary the length of the lines a little so the bottom edge isn’t even.

 The pull the pen tip straight down using the same hand speed you’ve been using all along.
 This should result in a new wide band of color that matches the color block.